The-Network-Crew/BPAY-for-WHMCS/README.md

 This is just a hook file (pick one: Client ID based or Invoice ID based) for a merge field.

 So you add the file you'd like, and then amend padding to suit your needs (pre-check-digit).
 Done!

+## Which file do I use?

+This depends on your BPAY Biller Code configuration.

+It may be generated based on Client ID or Invoice ID.

+Many prefer the static CID-based approach: less hassle.

 ## What needs configuring?